ibrarturi/SimplePaypal/README.md

 SimplePaypal Yii Module
 ============

-Yii framework simple module for paypal with paypal setting section via user interface
+Yii framework simple module for paypal with paypal setting page via user interface

 After installing this module user will be able to add/update changes via user interface and these settings will be used for setting sandbox and live paypal from interface.
 You can also set the 'return', 'cancel' and 'notify' urls.